Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Slashing

-The removal of a percentage of an account's DOTs as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period of time).
+The removal of a percentage of an account's SOLARs as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period of time).

 ## Soft Fork